ADelRosarioH/jobsity-chat-challenge/README.md

 Multi browser window sessions are supported.
 If you want to start a different session, create a new browser window (not browser tab) and login.

+### Others
+To connect to MSSQL Server 2017 using SQL Management Studio or other tool use the following connection parameters:
+- Server: localhost
+- User: SA
+- Password: P455w0rd123456789

+To connect to RabbitMQ Management type http://localhost:15672/ in your browser with the following credentials:
+- Username: guest
+- Password: guest

+You can shutdown all services at once executing `docker-compose down` in your terminal.

 ### Technologies used

 #### Back-End